microsoft/vscode-docs/docs/remote/wsl.md

 ### Open a folder in WSL

-Opening a folder inside the Windows Subsystem for Linux in VS Code is very similar to opening up a Windows folder from the command prompt.
+Opening a folder inside the Windows Subsystem for Linux in VS Code is very similar to opening up a Windows folder from the command prompt or PowerShell.

-1. Open a **WSL terminal window** (using the start menu item or by typing `wsl` from the command prompt).
+1. Open a **WSL terminal window** (using the start menu item or by typing `wsl` from a command prompt / PowerShell).

 2. Navigate to a folder you'd like to open in VS Code (including, but not limited to, Windows filesystem mounts like `/mnt/c`)